HWTeng-Teaching/202402-Financial-Econometrics/HW_ch08.28/HW_ch08.28.d,e.md

 |$b_1$|     3.4764     |       4.4113 (1.6225)       |           4.4113  (1.86449)         |  [ 1.1910 , 7.6316 ]        |      [ 0.7108 , 8.1118 ]        |
 |$b_2$|     3.8779       |     3.4128 (0.4687)       |           3.4128  (0.56320)         | [ 2.4825 , 4.3431 ]        |         [ 2.2950 , 4.5306 ]           |
 |$b_3$|     0.5838       |    0.7620 (0.3768)       |           0.7620  (0.38543)         | [ 0.0141 , 1.5098 ]        |      [ -0.0030 , 1.5269 ]            |
-#### Compared to the OLS estimates, only $b_1$ is closer to the true parameter.
+#### Compared to OLS estimates, only $b_1$ is closer to the true parameter.
 Additionally, the robust standard errors are larger than the conventional ones, indicating a more conservative approach.
 Hence, robust GLS is preferred for the model.

 **Code:**
 ```